Komal15agarwal/Digital-System-Verification-using-system-verilog/README.md

 - The properties can be of any datatype in system verilog and can also be handle to another class.
 - this keyword is used to refer to the current class.
 Normally used within a class to refer to its own properties/methods.
 - display () is a function, and rightly so, because displaying values does not consume simulation time.
+#### Constructor
+- It is done with a function new().
+- It is called class constructor.
+- It is function with no return type.This LHS of assigenment determine the return type.
+- If a class doesnot provide any user defined new method the constructor is called implicitly.
 #### Inheritance
 - Inheritance is an OOP concept that allows the user to create classes that are built upon exisiting class.
-- The new class will be with new properties and method
+- The new class will be with new properties and method along with having access to all the propeties and methods of the original class.
+##### In
 #### Polymorphism
 - System verilog provides  an ability to an object to take on many forms.
 - Method handle of super class can be made to refer to the subclass method,this allows polymorphism or different forms of the same method.